-Basketball fans are familiar with the name Kawhi Leonard, the 27-year-old NBA superstar who led the Toronto Raptors to their first championship in franchise history.
+Basketball fans are familiar with the name Kawhi Leonard (seen here on a visit with the Marines), the 27-year-old NBA superstar who led the Toronto Raptors to their first championship in franchise history.
 Personally, I admire more than just his defensive prowess.
 As a Memphis bankruptcy lawyer, I think we can all learn from his financial habits.

 In 2016, when he made more than $16 million playing for the San Antonio Spurs, Leonard revealed that he still drove the same 1997 Chevy Tahoe he’d had since high school.
 Why would a millionaire athlete drive a 20-year-old beat up car?

 “It runs, and it’s paid off,” he reportedly said to Sports Illustrated.
 And frankly, that’s all that matters.